 I have been teaching courses on Global Health and Health Disparities at the UNTHSC School of Public Health.
 With colleagues at the UNTHSC School of Public Health, I have also designed curriculum for a Certificate Program in Global Health for university students and outside professionals.

 Professional Activities & Awards:

-In 1997, I was given the career “Award for Excellence” for 25 years of scientific and policy research on the impact of the national economy on health by the American Public Health Association.
+In 1997, I received the career “Award for Excellence” for 25 years of scientific and policy research on the impact of the national economy on health by the American Public Health Association.

-I have been consultant and given expert testimony to several US Congressional and Senate Committees and the US Department of Labor and the CDC, most recently I testified on energy and health implications for the US Senate Committee on Environment and Public Works.
-Internationally, I have been consultant to the World Health Organization European Region and to the WHO, Geneva Mental Health division, and WHO Office on Occupational and Environmental Health (Bonn, Germany).
+I have served as a consultant and given expert testimony to several U.S. Congressional and Senate Committees, the U.S. Department of Labor and the CDC, most recently testifying on energy and health implications for the U.S. Senate Committee on Environment and Public Works.
+Internationally, I have served as a consultant to the World Health Organization (WHO) European Region and to the WHO Geneva Mental Health division, as well as the WHO Office on Occupational and Environmental Health, Bonn, Germany.
 I testified and have been a consultant to the Parliaments of the United Kingdom, Sweden and to the Ministries of Health of Finland, Norway, Spain and Mexico.

-Recently, I have co-organized (with Dr. Nico Rizzo) panels at the APHA annual meeting on the “Impact of the Great Recession on Heart Disease, Cancer and Stroke Mortality and Psychological Illness: Effects of Unemployment, Income and Health Expenditures” (2015) and on “Public Health Perspectives on Fuel Combustion, Climate Change and Health: Established Facts and New Discoveries” (2016).
+Recently, I co-organized, with Dr. Nico Rizzo, panels at the APHA annual meeting on the “Impact of the Great Recession on Heart Disease, Cancer and Stroke Mortality and Psychological Illness: Effects of Unemployment, Income and Health Expenditures” (2015) and on “Public Health Perspectives on Fuel Combustion, Climate Change and Health: Established Facts and New Discoveries” (2016).
 In March 2018, I was a plenary speaker at 9th Annual Conference of the Consortium of Universities for Global Health (CUGH) on the topic of Overcoming Disparities to Healthy Aging.

 Within the United States, I have done the major work on the impact of the economy on physical and mental health for the United States Congress Joint Economic Committee.
 I have also pioneered the field of simultaneous spatial and temporal analysis of the impact of income and employment on health.

-I have performed analyses on the impact of economic development, and specifically unemployment, in major studies of U.S. states funded by the Ford Foundation, the U.S. Department of Labor, and the National Institute on Ageing.
+I have performed analyses on the impact of economic development, and specifically unemployment, in major studies of U.S. states funded by the Ford Foundation, the U.S. Department of Labor and the National Institute on Aging.
 I also have been responsible for analyses of the impact on mortality, of alcohol and tobacco consumption, socio-economic status and employment patterns, in studies funded by the National Institute of Mental Health, National Institute on Alcohol Abuse and Alcoholism, and the National Institute on Drug Abuse.
-I have also published major studies of the impact of economic and social factors on health and mortality for the European Commission, most recently a study on duration of unemployment and self-perceived health in Europe.
-This study is available at: http://ec.europa.eu/social/main.jsp?catId=738&langId=en&pubId=7908&visible=1
+I have also published major studies of the impact of economic and social factors on health and mortality in studies for the European Commission, most recently a study on duration of unemployment and self-perceived health in Europe.
+This study is available at: http://ec.europa.eu/social/main.jsp?catId=738&langId=en&pubId=7909&furtherPubs=yes

-Over the last decade I have devoted most of my research efforts to factors that account for international differences in illness and mortality patterns.
-With the focus on industrialized countries, I have developed the first models of the impact of the Great Recession on suicide in 33 countries, including the U.S. and Europe.
-This study, “Profound Unhappiness in the International Recession: The Case of Suicide in Industrialized Countries,” is published in a Wiley volume edited in 2012 by the mathematical economics Nobel Prize winner Lawrence Klein.
-This has been followed by the first models of the impact of the 2008 recession on heart disease, stroke and cancer in the industrialized world, funded by the European Union (EU) available at: http://ec.europa.eu/social/main.jsp?catId=738&langId=en&pubId=7909&furtherPubs=yes
+Over the last decade, I have devoted most of my research efforts to factors that account for international differences in illness and mortality patterns.
+With the focus on industrialized countries, I developed the first models of the impact of the Great Recession on suicide in 33 countries, including the U.S. and Europe.
+This study, “Profound Unhappiness in the International Recession: The Case of Suicide in Industrialized Countries,” is published in a Wiley volume edited in 2012 by the mathematical economics Nobel prize winner Dr. Lawrence Klein.
+This has been followed by the first models of the impact of the 2008 recession on heart disease, stroke and cancer in the industrialized world, funded by the European Union (EU), available at: http://ec.europa.eu/social/main.jsp?catId=738&langId=en&pubId=7909&furtherPubs=yes

 I also directed the largest multi-country epidemiological study funded by the EU, on the effects of the Recession on company downsizing and subsequent mental and physical health.
 This study took place in four countries, the UK, France, Hungary and Sweden; the results were that not only those who became unemployed, but also the survivors, suffered considerable depression, alcohol problems and other health damage.
-The study, “Organizational Downsizing and Depressive Symptoms in the European Recession: The Experience of Workers in France, Hungary, Sweden and the United Kingdom” is published in PLOS ONE 9 (5), 2014), 1-14.
-The results of a follow-up study on the risk of psychological ill health and organizational downsizing have been accepted for publication by BMC Public Health.
+The study, “Organizational Downsizing and Depressive Symptoms in the European Recession: The Experience of Workers in France, Hungary, Sweden and the United Kingdom” is published in PLOS ONE 9 (5), 2014), 1-14: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0097063

 Recently, I have developed analyses of the effects of national health expenditures on reducing heart disease, cancer and stroke mortality in the United States and Europe, taking account of the health-damaging effects of the Great Recession.
 I proposed and analyzed new findings on the impact of the international recession and austerity measures on mental health, especially suicide, in my chapter contribution, “Social class and mental health: The impact of international recession and austerity,” to the newly published Oxford Textbook of Public Mental Health.
-This article highlights the reciprocal relationship between social class and mental health and examines the detrimental effects of recessions and economic inequality on psychological health, addictions and unintentional accidents.
+This chapter highlights the reciprocal relationship between social class and mental health and examines the detrimental effects of recessions and economic inequality on psychological health, addictions and unintentional accidents.

-I also am in process of completing a book contract with Oxford University Press on the impact of the world economy on global health.
-This covers my work over the past ten years on the contributions of sustainable economic growth, health expenditures, education, climate change and fertility to improving world life expectancy.
+I am also currently completing a book contract with Oxford University Press on the impact of the world economy on global health.
+This covers my work over the last 10 years on the contributions of sustainable economic growth, health expenditures, education, climate change and fertility to improving world life expectancy.
 Central to the issue of sustainable economic growth is the issue of innovation along with the evolution of knowledge.
-I had the opportunity to explore the significance of small networks for the evolution of knowledge and species longevity in a recent article accepted by Chaos, Solitons & Fractals: http://www.sciencedirect.com/science/article/pii/S0960077917303570?via%3Dihub
+I had the opportunity to explore the significance of small networks for the evolution of knowledge and species longevity in a recent article by Chaos, Solitons & Fractals: http://www.sciencedirect.com/science/article/pii/S0960077917303570?via%3Dihub

-Currently, I am involved in studies of patient safety, based on my patented algorithm for U.S. mortality.
-The socioeconomic elements of the algorithm, indicating patient and outpatient provider economic sources, stem from a model of U.S. population and hospital mortality in the past decade.
+I am currently involved in studies of patient safety, based on a patented algorithm for U.S. mortality.
+The socioeconomic elements of the algorithm, indicating patient and outpatient provider economic sources, stem from a model of U.S. population and hospital mortality in the last decade.